 The most recent RCR interventional radiology curriculum from August 2020 (2) defines the knowledge and competencies required for IR trainees.
 The curriculum aims to develop specialists with good general radiology skills, practical experience of minimally invasive procedures and the ability to clinically manage patients undergoing IR procedures.
-The curriculum provides a training framework, describing the standard required to achieve the subspecialty Certificate of Completion of Training (CCT) and the expected levels of progress throughout training.
-Trainees are able to further subspecialise in vascular and/or non-vascular interventional radiology or in interventional neuroradiology.
+The curriculum provides a training framework, describing the standard required to achieve the subspeciality Certificate of Completion of Training (CCT) and the expected levels of progress throughout training.
+Trainees are able to further subspecialise in vascular and/or non-vascular interventional radiology.